jonnypeace/VPN-gateway/README.md

 sed -i 's|192.168.0.0/16|<b>EDITME</b>|g' etc.iptables.rules.v4
 </pre>

-We need the nordvpn IP address we're connecting to in our uk config file, so...
+We need the nordvpn IP address we're connecting to in our uk config file.
+Remember to use the name of the config you chose.
 ~~~
 grep "^remote" /etc/openvpn/uk2161.conf | awk 'NR==1{print $2}'
 ~~~